ALEXMORF/the-dark-dungeon/README.md

 Say, you want to change some stuff inside your entities, and suddenly you have to change your renderer as well; since the entity system changed, there is a chance that your renderer must be adjusted accordingly.
 Hold on, I'm not done yet!
 This deep coupling effect will propogate; it probably is going to occur more than one layer; one subsystem fails after another due to domino effect.
 The larger your program is, the more frequent this kind of thing will happen.

 Damn, that was really nasty!
 So what do we do? give up programming and become an artist?
-Don't worry, I came up with something called "interface" (which I named it myself).
+Don't worry, I can try to put interfaces in between subsystems.

 Interfaces are the middle-grounds; they are what different subsystems use to talk to each other.
 Let's revise the code we had before: